volodymyrhudyma/blog/content/blog/2020-06-21-what-is-key-in-react-and-why-do-we-need-it.md

 <li>Second element</li>
 ```

-The things doesn't look right, as React will run 3 mutations instead of one because it won't know that the **First element** and the **Second element** weren't touched because they changed their position.
+The things don't look right, as React will run 3 mutations instead of one because it won't know that the **First element** and the **Second element** weren't touched because they changed their position.

 The main problem here is inefficiency.